Vedantk05/MBA737/README.md

 # ABC Case Study Analysis

-This repository contains an R script that performs a comprehensive analysis of the ABC case study using financial data.
+This repository contains an R script that performs a comprehensive analysis of the ABC (a firm) case study using financial data.
 Below is a detailed overview of the workflow and the key functionalities implemented.

 ## Workflow Summary